 The Natural Gas Sales Agreement (NGSA) executed with the Ministry of Oil and Gas (MOG) secures the availability of fuel (natural gas) back to back with the PPA term.
-The gas price is revised with annual escalation of minimum 3% as per the NGSA.
-However, as the gas cost is a pass-through element under the PPA, the Company has no impact from the increase in the gas price.
+In January 2015, the gas price was revised with annual escalation of minimum 3% as per the NGSA.
+However, as the gas cost is a pass-through element under the PPA, the Company has virtually no impact from the increase in the gas price.